RenegadeRaven/VB-TicTacToe/README.md

 # VB-TicTacToe
-Un Jeu de TicTacToe Français en Visual Basic
+Un Jeu de TicTacToe en Visual Basic | A Game of TicTacToe in Visual Basic